b1luu/cse15l-lab-reports/lab5.md

 **What environment are you using (computer, operating system, web browser, terminal/editor, and so on)?**

+I am using Windows 10 as my operating system, VSCode for my editor, and google chrome as my browser.

 **Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.**